rajkumarpal07/devaram/README.md

 Go app that serves RESTful JSON web API for the Devaram.

 ## :books: Overview
-Devaram means garland of poems to Lord Shiva.
+Devaram means garland of poems on Lord Shiva.

 Devaram denotes the first 7 volumes of the Tirumurai, the twelve-volume collection of Śaiva devotional poetry.
 These volumes contain the works of the three most prominent Tamil poets of the 7th and 8th centuries: Sambandar, Appar, and Sundarar.